 From mid-January to mid-April, they offer a breakfast trip on Saturday mornings.
 This trip leaves at 7am.

-At times, you can also find discounts on whale watching tours in the area on Living Social.
+At times, you can also find discounts on whale watching tours in the area on Groupon.
 Click here to see if any special are running during the time of your visit.
+Make sure to check the location they pick-up before booking as some of these are a few miles outside of Monterey.

 These seven tips will help you will want to take a little time to prepare for your journey.
 Here are just a few of the things you will want to do or bring along with you to fully enjoy the trip.